 Located at Sir Marcus Fernando Mawatha the National Museum is a majestic construction that is a familiar site to those in Colombo.
 With a long history, it is one of the most famous of the old Colonial buildings in the country.
 The Daily News spoke to Archt.
 Ismeth Raheem on the National Museum where he shared some known insights of the construction of the National Museum.

-Filed under art & allure bewitching, cultural transmission, economic processes, education, environmental degradation, female empowerment, heritage, historical interpretation, island economy, landscape wondrous, life stories, patriotism, performance, politIcal discourse, self-reflexivity, sri lankan society, world affairs
+Filed under art & allure bewitching, British colonialism, Buddhism, cultural transmission, education, heritage, historical interpretation, landscape wondrous, life stories, sri lankan society, world affairs